civictechsweden/civictech.se/en/form/register.md

   - option:
     name: No
     id: nej
+- id: desc
+  title: Tell us a little about yourself!
+  type: textarea
+  description: For example your areas of interest, what you can contribute with during the hack, your education or your work.
+If you have any specific skill or competence it's perfect to put here!
 - id: mat
   title: Do you have any allergies or food preferences?
   type: text